 You have probably seen teachers use Marble Jars in the classroom before, it’s a very simple concept.
-You But the marble jar is also great for distance learning!
+The marble jar is also great for distance learning!

 The concept is very simple and not new, your students can earn marbles into the jar for different things.
 When the marble jar is full, they get a class incentive.
 What I love about this strategy is you can mold it to be whatever you need.
 Want to give out a handful of marbles so you fill it quicker – no problem.
 Want to have an individual student add marbles to the jar because they read really well at your table – do it.